-This Week in Petroleum History, May 9 – 15
+This Week in Petroleum History, May 8 – May14

 May 9, 1863 – Confederate Cavalry raids Oilfield

-A brigade of Confederate cavalry attacks an oil town near the Ohio River in what will soon become West Virginia, destroying equipment and thousands of barrels of oil.
+A brigade of Confederate cavalry attacked a thriving oil town near the Ohio River in what would soon become West Virginia.
+The raid destroyed equipment and thousands of barrels of oil.

-According to McKain, who founded an Oil and Gas Museum in Parkersburg, the wealth created by the region’s petroleum industry will help bring statehood for West Virginia in June 1863.
-Almost a century earlier, George Washington had acquired 250 acres in the region because it contained oil and natural gas seeps.
-Read more in Confederates attack Oilfield.
+The wealth created by the region’s petroleum industry helped bring statehood for West Virginia in June 1863.
+Almost a century earlier, George Washington had acquired 250 acres in the region because it contained natural oil seeps.
+Learn more in Confederates attack Oilfield.

 May 12, 2007 – ConocoPhillips opens Two Oklahoma Oil Museums

+The Conoco Museum In Ponca City today educates visitors about the exploration and production history of the company, which began in Utah as a small distributor of coal, grease, and kerosene.
 Conoco merged with Oklahoma’s Marland Oil Company in 1929.
-Phillips Petroleum incorporated in 1917 and merged with Conoco in August 2002.
+Phillips Petroleum incorporated in 1917 and merged with Conoco in 2002.

-The museum also tells the stories of brothers Frank and L.E.
+The Phillips Petroleum Company Museum in Bartlesville includes exhibits describing the development of high-octane gasoline and revolutionary plastic products like Marlex (learn more in Petroleum Product Hoopla).
+The museum tells the stories of brothers Frank and L.E.
 Phillips.
-Beginning in 1905, they drilled 81 wells – without a single dry hole.
+Beginning in 1905, they drilled 81 wells without a single “dry hole.”
 Frank Phillips served as president of the company until 1938.
-Read more in Oklahoma’s Conoco & Phillips Petroleum Museums.

-May 14, 1953 – Golder Driller welcomes Visitors to Petroleum Expo
+May 14, 1953 – Golden Driller welcomes Visitors to Petroleum Expo

-The big roughneck attracts so much attention that the company refurbishes and donates it to the Tulsa County Fairgrounds Trust Authority.
-The giant is rebuilt in 1966.
+The big roughneck attracted so much attention that the company refurbished and donated it to the Tulsa County Fairgrounds Trust Authority.
+The giant was rebuilt in 1966.

-Today, fully refurbished in the late 1970s, the Golden Driller – by now a 76-foot tall, 43,500 pound leading tourist attraction – is the largest freestanding statue in the world, according to city officials.
-Read more in Golden Driller of Tulsa.
+Today, fully refurbished in the late 1970s, the Golden Driller – now a 76-foot tall, 43,500 pound leading tourist attraction – is the largest freestanding statue in the world, according to city officials.
+Learn more in Golden Driller of Tulsa.

 May 14, 2004 – Petroleum Museum Opens in Oil City, Louisiana

-The first public museum in Louisiana dedicated to the oil and gas industry opens May 14, 2004, in Oil City, 30 miles northwest of Shreveport.
+The first public museum in Louisiana dedicated to the oil and gas industry opened in Oil City, 30 miles northwest of Shreveport.

 The Louisiana State Oil and Gas Museum, originally the Caddo-Pine Island Oil and Historical Museum, includes the historic depot of the Kansas City Southern Railroad.